 POLICY

-Covered Entity will safeguard EPHI that is transmitted electronically against loss, alteration, duplication, substitution, or destruction.
+Covered Entity will safeguard ePHI that is transmitted electronically against loss, alteration, duplication, substitution, or destruction.

 PURPOSE

-This Policy covers the technical security measures that the Security Officer [and each Department HIPAA Security Liaison] will implement to guard against unauthorized access to or modification of EPHI that is being transmitted over an electronic communications network or via any form of removable media.
+This Policy covers the technical security measures that the Security Officer [and each Department HIPAA Security Liaison] will implement to guard against unauthorized access to or modification of ePHI that is being transmitted over an electronic communications network or via any form of removable media.

 REFERENCES/CROSS REFERENCES